sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-modeling-1-many/README.md

 ## Watch Out!

-* You need to avoid `require` loops with models.
-Most of the properties in the `Model` class also work as methods, which means you can do a calculations in them at runtime.
-As long as the method returns data in the right shape, it can be used interchangeably with properties.
 * `HasManyRelation` and `BelongsToOneRelation` are classes (not properties or methods) so they start with capital letters

 ## Additional Resources